a close up of a computer screen with a triangle pattern

 It depends.
 Generally, you should treat foreign remote workers as independent contractors if they provide services independently and without direction from your business.
 Nevertheless, it’s always best to consult with a legal expert in each country where you plan to hire remote foreign workers before making any decisions.

-5. How does the contractor model work?
+5. How does the remote contractor model work?

-6. Does an international remote worker need a VISA?
+6. Does an international remote worker need a visa?

-7. Should I pay for the equipment?
+7. Should I pay for remote workers’ equipment?

 It’s important to ensure that your foreign employee has everything they need to be successful and productive working from home.
 However, if the employee is a contractor, you are not required to pay for their equipment.

-8. Do they have good internet service?
+8. Do remote foreign employees have good internet service?

-Yes, most countries offer reliable internet service.
-If you’re hiring remote employees in a country with less developed infrastructure, there may be bandwidth and connection speed issues.
-Make sure to research the local internet access before making any remote hires.
-You can also assess this when you conduct virtual screening interviews.
+Make sure to research the country’s local internet access before making any remote hires.
+You can also assess this when you conduct virtual screening interviews

 9. How can I retain top remote international talent?

 You should also stay in touch with your workers by setting up regular check-ins and providing ongoing feedback about their performance.
-Finally, offering career growth opportunities such as training programs or promotions can help keep your team motivated and engaged.
+Finally, offering career growth opportunities such as training programs or promotions can help keep your remote team motivated and engaged.

 Employee filling out a form in front of employer

-How To Pay Foreign Employees Who Work Remotely?
+How To Pay Foreign Employees Who Work Remotely

-Here are some details on each:
+Here are some details on each of the abovementioned services:

 Deel